kuujo/vertigo/README.md

 the running network configuration is updated.

 ### Deploying a network from the command line
-Vertigo provides a special facility for deploying networks from json confguration files.
+Vertigo provides a special facility for deploying networks from json configuration files.
 This feature is implemented as a Vert.x language module, so the network deployer must be first added to your `langs.properties` file.